emdorgan/password-generator/README.md

 ## To-do list

-* Generate random password
-* make the cancel button on user prompt not error out
+* Final checks, touch ups
+* add gif of working project (show the errors along the way)

 # Possible improvements

 * Copy button that shows up next to the generate password after it's been made which copies to clipboard on click
+* make the cancel button on user prompt not error out

 ## Deployed Link